 2).
 Floods often go hand-in-hand with dry spells when large rainfall occurs during droughts.
 In another study, Samuel Munoz and Jack Williams took core samples up to 2,000 years old from two lakes in the Mississippi floodplain.
 They saw that prior to 600 CE there were many floods.
 Then there was a period of no floods until 1200 CE.
 During the floodless period, Cahokia flourished.
 After the flood of 1200, the population declined until complete abandonment.

-> 3).
+3).
 The changes in the climate and the flood event may have severely affected corn production.
 Thus, famine and hunger would have inevitably led to major upheavals in the large population.
 As a result, Mississippian societies in the region began to collapse.
-The destruction of the palisades, an increase in sacrifices and intensified warfare occur after 1250 CE.
+The destruction of the palisades, an increase in sacrifices, and intensified warfare occurred after 1250 CE.
 By the end of the 14th century, residents had migrated south and east to areas with more stable climates.

-> Preservation of the Cahokia Mounds
+Preservation of the Cahokia Mounds

 The Historic Site in the state of Illinois protects more than 2,220 acres of the original 4,000 acres.
 This includes approximately 70 of the 80 remaining mounds.
 In 1964 the Federal Government designated the site as a Historical U.S. Landmark.
 Additionally, UNESCO named it a World Heritage Site in 1982.
 It is also home to the Museum Society which strives to promote the educational and scientific advancements of Cahokia Mounds.